+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 What is the point of helicopter- flying Everest?

-Without the amazing views, the tour gives an insight into the life of the Sherpas-the mystical highlanders of the everest.
-Sherpas are Tibetan Buddhists and their villages are festooned with monasteries, stupas and prayer flags.
+Without the amazing views, the tour gives an insight into the life of the Sherpas, the mystical highlanders of Everest.
+Sherpas are Tibetan Buddhists, and their villages are festooned with monasteries, stupas, and prayer flags.
 The mainland can be found in the background of Everest, which has the most popular monastery known as Tengboche Monastery.

 Facts about Everest & the Khumbu Region